RiverGlide/CukeSalad/README.md

       When  I attempt to <do some task>
       Then  I should <ask some question> '<expected answer>'

 To get this working, you don't need to write any steps.
-Just explain how to do the task...
+Just explain how to do the task using a class...

 ## Create Tasks

-features/tasks/switch_on_the_calculator.rb
+Explaining how to do a _task_ is easy:
+Create a new file, `features/tasks/switch_on_the_calculator.rb`

       require 'rubygems'
       require 'rspec/expectations'